Sylvia Feil in Kenya

 Second, they encountered an unusually calm eland and a very photogenic solitary giraffe.
 Last but not least, they saw numerous scavenging hyenas, vultures and jackals swarm a recently deceased hippo carcass.

-Sylvia and her son stayed at Little Governor’s Camp for the entire duration of the Mara portion of their trip.
+Sylvia and her son stayed at Little Governor’s Camp for the second part of their Kenya Safari.
 It’s a truly “immersive,” yet indisputably luxurious safari experience.